dilannet777/report_tool_api/README.md

 ## Build a REST API in PHP for a code challenge

-This example shows how to build a industry level REST API in core PHP.
+This example shows how to build the industry level REST APIs in core PHP.

 This framework appliable to any application based on MVC.